jlengstorf/learn-rollup/.github/ISSUE_TEMPLATE.md

 If you are getting Rollup errors with a particular module, try opening an issue on that module's repo first.

-If you are getting Rollup errors with multiple repos, open an issue on the Rollup repo: https://github.com/rollup/rollup
+If you are getting Rollup errors with multiple modules, open an issue on the Rollup repo: https://github.com/rollup/rollup

 Thanks!